nikhilkalhan92/The-Wrestling-Pub/README.md

 - The browser must find the website easy to use
 - I want the browser to understand what the place is about/what we offer

   ## Design

   ## COLOR SCHEME

-  The Colours I used were black and Burlywood - I used burleywood, because with black in the background the information really stands out, and catches the viewer at first glance.
+  The Colours I used were black and Burlywood - I used burlywood, because with black in the background the information really stands out, and catches the viewer at first glance.